-Which gases does albert report on?
+Which gases do BAFTA albert report on?

 Emission outputs from the calculator will be given in the unit tonnes of carbon dioxide equivalent (tCO2e).
-This is a universal unit of measurement to indicate the global warming potential (GWP) of greenhouse gases (GHGs). tCO2e incorporates the emissions associated with the seven main GHGs that contribute to climate change covered by the Kyoto Protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+This is a universal unit of measurement to indicate the global warming potential (GWP) of greenhouse gases (GHGs).
+Using a single unit of measure expressed in tCO2e allows for the incorporation of all emissions associated with the seven main GHGs that contribute to climate change covered by the Kyoto Protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).

-When reporting emission intensity, the unit emission per hour of broadcast has been used (tCO_2e/hr) as this unit provides the best representation for all TV and film regardless of genre and production method.
+When reporting emission intensity, the unit emission per hour of broadcast has been used ( $tCO_2e/hr$ ) as this unit provides the best representation for all TV and film regardless of genre and production method.